333-330-1025

 Our Hero: Melina

-When Melina was just ten years old, she was diagnosed with a rare blood disorder called HypoPlastic Myelodysplastic Syndrome and needed a bone marrow transplant to save her life.
+When Melina was ten years old, she was diagnosed with a rare blood disorder and needed a bone marrow transplant to save her life.

 Read More